gabigor1/sei-group-project-3/README.md

 ![Fitnessinfo](assets/fitnessinfo.png)

-## Win
+## Featured code

-Making the NewsFeeds was a big win for me, I managed to retrieve the data from the backend to render it correctly in the profile page.
-I found that if the r
+### NewsFeeds

+I implimented the Newsfeeds for the profile and home page, which the user can receive and see the information of posts, comments and likes, also if the user post or comment something he can delete or edit the messages.

 ```
 class NewsFeedsCard extends React.Component {